akitablock/IOTA/README.md

 ```

 # iotaAddress.js
-generate an address
+generate one or more addresses for your seed

 # iotaMessageJSON.js
-send public 0 value transactions to the Tangle and save data in JSON Format in the Message field
+send public 0 value transactions and save data in JSON Format in the Message field on the Tangle

 # Explorer
 Find and verify your messages on the respective explorer<br>